momacs/localedb/README.md

 $ localedb load mobility AK
 ```

-To import air traffic data for 2019 for flights travelling to Alaska which had more than 25 passengers run:
+To import air traffic data for 2019 for flights traveling to Alaska which had more than 25 passengers run:

 ```
-$ localedb load airtraffic 2019 AK 25
+$ localedb load air-traffic 2019 AK 25
 ```

 To import synthetic population data, run: